-This economic interdependence makes it difficult for workers to leave relationships even if they are no longer in love.
-It’s hard to break up—the psychological costs of heartbreak, of having to reorient oneself to a life without a partner—these tolls may not outweigh the benefit of ending a relationship.
-This is compounded by the fact that breaking up a relationship means losing the benefit of a two-income household.
-It means the uncertainty of finding a place to live with affordable rent on a single income, which thanks to gentrification, is more and more difficult in most US cities.
-Getting out of relationships that are no longer fulfilling should be the right of every person.
-Too often, it is a right that capitalism denies workers.
+This economic interdependence makes it difficult for most people to leave relationships even if they are no longer in love.
+It’s already hard to break up, given the psychological costs of heartbreak and of having to adjust to a life without a partner.
+However, these kinds of emotional difficulties are compounded when breaking up means losing the benefit of a two-income household and when it means facing the uncertainty of finding a place to live with rent affordable on a single income, which, thanks to gentrification, is becoming ever more challenging.

-The denial of the right to enter and exit relationships freely has catastrophic consequences for folks attempting to survive domestic violence.
-Without the guarantee of a job that will pay a living wage, of a home with rent that they can afford, or income that provides for children, many stay in abusive relationships, seeing no way out.
-Women are far more likely to find themselves the victims of domestic violence and unable to see feasible options for exiting the relationship, both from a psychological standpoint and an economic one.
+The economic denial of the ability to enter and exit relationships freely has catastrophic consequences for those attempting to survive domestic violence.
+Without the guarantee of a job that will pay a living wage, a home with a rent they can afford, or income that provides for children, many stay in abusive relationships, seeing no way out.
+Women are far more likely than men to find themselves the victims of domestic violence and less likely to see feasible options for exiting the relationship, from both psychological and economic standpoints.

-The everyday life of a worker in America places immense pressure on romantic relationships- limiting time, energy and patience.
-Not only do the wealthy steal workers’ labor, forcing workers to work long hours for the profit of the boss, but they also indirectly steal our relationships.
-By taking our time and our energy, they steal our ability to build loving and lasting partnerships.
+The stresses of everyday life place immense pressure on romantic relationships, limiting time, energy, and patience.
+Not only do the capitalists steal workers’ labor, forcing us to work long hours for the profit of the bosses, but they also indirectly steal our relationships.
+In taking our time and our energy and paying us crumbs, they detract from our ability to build loving and lasting partnerships.